RECIFE, Brazil (AP) — USA Basketball needed a win Sunday at the AmeriCup tournament and was well on the way to making that happen.

 Venezuela and the U.S. both have their final group-stage games scheduled for Monday.

-FIBA allowed Sunday’s later Group B games at the same arena to be played as scheduled.
-The Dominican Republic (1-1) beat the Virgin Islands (0-2), before the late game between Argentina against Puerto Rico.
+FIBA allowed a later game Sunday at the same arena between the Dominican Republic against the Virgin Islands to begin as scheduled.
+A late game between Argentina against Puerto Rico would be played as planned, FIBA said.

 The Venezuela game is crucial for the U.S., which entered Group C play Sunday with a 0-1 mark after falling to Mexico in Friday’s opener.
 The Americans will need at least one win in their three group games, and possibly two victories, to make the quarterfinal round that starts later this week.